Sludge Settling Model

 FLOW-3D‘s sludge settling model takes all three factors into account to accurately estimate the sludge settling in a wastewater treatment plant.

 Intuitively, settling velocity of the sludge decreases as the concentration gradient of the sludge increases.
 A threshold is reached when the concentration of sludge is high enough that no more sludge can settle, and therefore the settling velocity becomes zero.
 This threshold can be based on the Vesilind equation , or can be manually defined by the user.

 Simulation result of modeled sludge settling in a septic tank.

-The animation above is the simulation result of sludge settling in a septic tank.
-Sewage flows into the tank from the inlet for 8 sec at the sludge concentration of 5 kg/m3.
-Cmax is specified as 10 kg/m3 and can be found in the fully settled regions at the bottom of the tank.
-U0=1.144×10-3 m/s and n=0.4317 m3/kg are used in the simulation.
-It is seen that the newly added sludge largely stays in the main chamber of the tank, with a small amount of it entering the secondary settlement chamber through the hole on the separation wall.
-The initially-settled sludge is disturbed by the incoming sludge but then resettles with it in about 5 min.
+In this simulation, wastewater flows into the tank from the inlet on the left for eight seconds with a sludge concentration of 5 kg/m3.
+The threshold concentration is specified as 10 kg/m3 and can be found in the fully settled regions at the bottom of the tank.
+The Vesilind equation is used to estimate the settling velocity.
+Most of the sludge stays in the main chamber of the tank, with a small amount of it entering the secondary settlement chamber through the hole in the separation wall.
+The initially settled sludge is disturbed by the incoming sludge, but then resettles.